eugenia1984/english/glossary.md

 - **on the one hand**: is used to introduce one side of an argument before presenting the other side.
 It helps compare two different perspectives.
 For example: `On the one hand, working remotely is convenient`. –> This sentence presents the benefit of remote work.

+- **on the same page**: is an idiom that means to have a shared understanding or agreement about something.
+For example: `Before we start, let's make sure we're all on the same page about the project goals`. —> This means everyone should understand the plan or situation in the same way.

 - **on your end**: is used to refer to someone's situation or what is happening with them, often in a conversation or work context.
 For example: `Let me know if you need any help on your end`. –> This means the speaker wants to know if the other person needs help on their work or situation.

 - **odd**: is used to describe something that is unusual, strange, or unexpected.
 It often refers to something that does not fit the norm or is out of the ordinary.
 For example: